How to Promote Your Blog on Social Media

-Even if you are not peddling a product, you are selling something when promoting your blog: your content (and your brand) — so maintain a business mindset when deciding what, when, and why to post.
-Eighty percent of Insta users follow a business on the platform, meaning that audiences aren’t shy about engaging with and keeping tabs on accounts they like.
+Even if you are not peddling a product, you are selling something when promoting your blog: your content (and your brand).
+So maintain a business mindset when deciding what, when, and why to post.
+Eighty percent of Insta users follow a business on the platform, meaning audiences aren’t shy about engaging with and keeping tabs on accounts they like.
 (That could be you!)

 Show Your Face

-So it doesn’t necessarily have to be your face, but reports show that Instagram images featuring faces get 38 percent more likes than faceless ones.
+So it doesn’t necessarily have to be your face, but reports show that Instagram images featuring faces get 38% more likes than faceless ones.
 Whether you want to take your own photos or invest in high-quality stock photos, make sure to get some people in your shared images.

 - Usership: 330 million monthly active users